demisto/content/Packs/ProactiveThreatHunting/Playbooks/playbook-Proactive_Threat_Hunting_-_Quarantine_File_README.md

 This playbook will be executed from the “Proactive Threat Hunting” layout button with the objective of quarantine a file specified by the analyst.
-The following integrations is supported:
+The following integration is supported:
 - Cortex XDR IR

 ## Dependencies